-Annually improvements and new projects have been undertaken using the funds.
-Although the latest path extension this past spring 2014 was funded by monies previously raised specifically for the original one mile path.
-New benches, chairs, picnic benches, a gazebo, thousands of daffodils on the great lawn and numerous trees have been planted to the delight of all who jog, ride bicycles, walk with their dogs and just rest along the paths and on the Great Lawn beyond the apple orchard.
+Improvements and new projects have been undertaken using the endowment funds.
+New benches, chairs, picnic benches, a gazebo, thousands of daffodils on the great lawn and numerous trees have been planted to the delight of all who jog, ride bicycles, walk their dogs and stroll along the paths and on the Great Lawn beyond the apple orchard.
 Additional open space provides playing fields for sports on weekends and a special Children’s Mushroom Maze Garden is tucked in near the charming, old barn.
-Bluebird houses are sprinkled around the property in the meadows.
+Bluebird houses have been placed around the property throughout the meadows.

-The Gores Pavilion, which was the original pool house on the property, designed by one of the famed “Harvard Five” architects, has been independently restored by the New Canaan Historical Society and is open to visitors Friday through Sunday, May through October 11:00-3:00 with changing photography exhibits.
+The Gores Pavilion, which was the original pool house on the property, was designed by Landis Gores, one of the famed “Harvard Five” architects, has been independently restored by the New Canaan Historical Society.
+The Gores Pavilion provides exhibition space for photographers on a rotating basis and is open to visitors Friday through Sunday, May through October from 11:00-3:00 pm.